AI search fix

 Answer-first content structure for AI citation

-Answer-first content structure means your page opens with a direct, plain-language answer to the exact query, then expands with context, examples, and proof.
-This format helps users decide quickly and helps search and AI systems extract the key claim before long background sections.
-A practical template is: one-sentence answer, short supporting paragraph, numbered steps or framework, then FAQs for edge cases.
-Answer-first writing improves readability and retrieval readiness, but it does not guarantee citations in ChatGPT, Perplexity, or Google AI features.
+Answer-first structure means the page states a plain-language reply to the query in the opening lines, then adds context, examples, and proof.
+Visitors decide faster; search and AI systems can extract the main claim before wading through background.
+A workable pattern: one-sentence answer, a short supporting paragraph, a numbered checklist or framework, then FAQs for edge cases.
+This improves readability and retrieval readiness but does not guarantee citations in ChatGPT, Perplexity, or Google AI features.

-Many pages lose AI visibility because they bury the answer after long intros.
-Keep the first 120–180 words focused on the query, then add depth with references, examples, and implementation detail.
+Pages often lose AI usefulness when the real answer sits below three paragraphs of preamble.
+Keep the first 120–180 words on the question itself, then deepen with references, worked examples, and implementation notes.

 Build answer-first pages in five steps

-- State the exact question in the H1 and opening sentence.
+- Mirror the user question in the H1 and first sentence.

-- Add a short evidence block: examples, constraints, or source-backed facts.
+- Add a brief evidence block: limits, examples, or verifiable facts.

-- Use a numbered framework or checklist for implementation.
+- Follow with a numbered framework or checklist for doing the work.

-- Close with FAQs for exceptions and edge cases.
+- End with FAQs only for genuine exceptions on that URL.

 You'll get an HTML report on crawl and structure basics that support AI-readable pages.